darinama/Minecraft-Wiki/mobs.md

 Their profession can be identified thanks to their specific clothing.
 A player can assign an unemployed villager to a profession by placing a job site block near them.
 For example, for a villager to become a librarian, a lectern needs to be placed near them.

 The player can breed villagers by feeding them bread, and the grown adult will automatically be an unemployed villager.
+But each villager needs its own bed and food nearby.

+The player can trade with villagers using emeralds, and gain useful resources such as enchantment books, enchanted tools or armor, or rare resources.

 # Neutral mobs
 Neutral mobs won't attack the player but will fight back if they are attacked.